 Memories of Hungary folklore and gift shop (€5-100; location; 10 a.m. to 8 p.m.
 Mon-Sun): Sure, folklore stores often represent the pinnacle of the tourist-trap genre, but under the pressure of buying a last-minute gift for your in-laws, there's often no way around them.
-Yes, this folklore store is overpriced, but you will find a decent selection of Hungarian textiles, porcelain, postcards, fridge stickers, or whatever other knick-knack you're after.
+Yes, this folklore store is overpriced, but you'll find a decent selection of Hungarian textiles, porcelain, postcards, fridge stickers, or whatever other knick-knack you're after.
 You can also try your luck next door (#6) and across the street from here (#7).